hitranonline/planetary-broadeners/README.md

 Explanation of the Input & Output Files

-Input files are given in the "Input Broadening Files" folder and are sampled portions of the HITRAN2020 line list data (not the complete line list).
+Input files are given in the "Input Broadening Files" folder and are <br>sampled<\br> portions of the HITRAN2020 line list data (not the complete line list).
 In particular, the input files are HITRAN line lists in default format called .par (see https://hitran.org/docs/definitions-and-units/ for an explanation of the .par format)

 We highly recommend that users directly download the current line lists from the HITRAN database (https://hitran.org/) prior to applying these broadening codes.